fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.3.2 Content Addressing

-As Dialog is intended for use in distributed and decentralized deployments, it is important ensure the use of collision resistant identifiers when referring to tuples.
+As PomoLogic is intended for use in distributed and decentralized deployments, it is important ensure the use of collision resistant identifiers when referring to tuples.
 For this purpose, a content addressing scheme is leveraged, wherein facts are associated with a content ID (CID) computed from their structure.
 The details behind this computation are available in [serialization](./serialization.md).

 (Note: this may not actually be the right way of thinking about this, because in many cases, these CIDs are for tuples derived from the EVAC tuples in IPFS, rather than the EVAC tuples themselves.
 Instead we might also want to accumulate the provenance of variables across joins, and expose a predicate that queries over that provenance.
 This provenance tracking might even happen conditionally, based on whether it's needed by the program)